bengourley/Cap/readme.md

 ## Function Chaining

-If the result of a function is another function, it can be invoked immediately by wrapping in parens and juxtaposing an argument.
+If the result of a function is another function, it can be invoked immediately by juxtaposing another argument.

-	(object.getMeAMethod 'foo') 'arg'
+	object.getMeAMethod 'foo' 'arg'

 ## Cascading